 Your "letter of acceptance" from Providence along with the designated Learning Institute number.

 Proof that you have enough money to support yourself (and any dependents) for your first year in Canada (i.e., bank statements, letters from people supporting you financially, etc.).

 A letter from your sponsoring organization, if you are being sponsored.

 A fee will be required to obtain your study permit.
 If your spouse or family is accompanying you, they must have proper identification as well (passports or driver’s license and birth certificates).
 Your children (under 18 years old) will not need study permits to attend school in Canada as long as a parent holds a valid study permit.
 A study permit allows you to work in Canada for 20 hours during the semester or full-time during the four-month summer break.

 Post Graduate Work Permit

-Once you graduate from Providence you may also be eligible to obtain a one-to-three-year Post Graduation Work Permit to work anywhere in Canada.
+Once you graduate from a Providence Degree program you may also be eligible to obtain a one-to-three-year Post Graduation Work Permit to work anywhere in Canada.
 A fee will be required to obtain any work permit.